apex-dpeake/learning-library/data-management-library/exacs/README.md

 Labs 6 & 7 are geared towards Monitoring and Managing your Exadata Cloud Service databases.

-Labs 8 - 11  are intended for Backup, Recovering and Migrating your databases.
+Labs 8 - 10 are intended for Backup, Recovering and Migrating your databases.

-Lab 12 - 14 onwards demonstrate advanced lab guides for Database Vault, Key Management using Oracle Key Vault and advanced Data safe lab guides.
+Lab 11 - 12 onwards demonstrate advanced lab guides for Database Vault and advanced Data safe lab guides.

-Lab 15 - 19 are additional labs which talks about connecting your Exadata Cloud Service databases with Python application, working with OCI CLI, build APEX applications and automating with Terraform.
+Lab 13 - 16 are additional labs which talks about connecting your Exadata Cloud Service databases with Python application, working with OCI CLI, build APEX applications and automating with Terraform.

 ## Goals for this workshop
 1. Prepare your private network in the Oracle Cloud Infrastructure